Learn to Identify These 5 Types of Emotional Vampires

 5. The jealous and gossipy person

-These are the nosy people, those who delight in talking about others behind their backs, dragging down their reputation and spreading malicious rumors.
-When they do this, everyone around them feels humiliated and belittled.
+These are the nosy people, those who delight in talking about others behind their backs.
+So tend to drag down their reputation and spread ill-intentioned rumors.
+In consequence, they make everyone around them feel humiliated and belittled.

 The best self-defense is to not worry about what this person says about you and not taking their gossip personally.
-The right attitude is to step up and ignore them.
+And so, the right attitude is to step up and ignore them.

 On the other hand, if we are in a group and they start talking about someone, it is best to change the subject and never share any gossip.